Heritage Colchester

 The Colchester Village Country Market has become a very popular event

-TOURS OF THE SCHOOLHOUSE ALL DAY &
+TOURS OF THE SCHOOLHOUSE During the Markets

 Meet at the School House doors